 With the massive new interest in US sports wagering, gamblers all across the country are looking into the states where online sports betting is legal.
 Along with that, gamblers are looking for online casino and poker play, as well.
 However, domestic online gambling operators remain few and far between, so the legality of offshore betting sites is always the next avenue of consideration.

 Fortunately, offshore sports betting is legal in the US with very few exceptions (more on that later), and even as more states that allow sports betting and casino gaming over the Internet are cropping up, none of them has made wagering at overseas venues an actual crime.
 You can learn about which states offer domestic online gambling options – as well as learn about your options where you live using the information on this page.

-The Best Offshore Betting Sites For USA Players
+The Best Offshore Betting Sites For USA Players In 2023